 Gaylord was initially paid $775,000 for his work designing the soldiers and supervising the steel casting.

 The postal service said last week that it lost $3.2 billion in the quarter ended March 31 and will temporarily run out of cash in October.

 The case is Gaylord v.
 U.S., 2009-5044, U.S. Court of Appeals for the Federal Circuit (Washington).

 For more copyright news, click here.

-Apple Inc. (AAPL), the maker of the iPhone and iPad, can pursue efforts to halt sales of Samsung Electronics Co.’s Galaxy Tab 10.1 tablet computer in the U.S. while a patent-infringement case is pending, a U.S. appeals court ruled.
+Apple Inc. (AAPL:US), the maker of the iPhone and iPad, can pursue efforts to halt sales of Samsung Electronics Co.’s Galaxy Tab 10.1 tablet computer in the U.S. while a patent-infringement case is pending, a U.S. appeals court ruled.

 Apple’s patent on a design of the tablet is likely to withstand validity challenges, so the trial judge should consider if it’s in the public interest to block sales until a trial can be held, the U.S. Court of Appeals for the Federal Circuit ruled yesterday.
 The court upheld the trial judge’s rejection of a pretrial ban on Samsung products, including its phones, based on three other Apple patents.

 The Samsung dispute is the biggest front in Apple’s efforts to curtail growth of phones that run on Google Inc.’s Android operating system, the most popular platform for mobile devices.
 The Cupertino, California-based smartphone maker contends Samsung has copied the look and feel of the iPhone and iPad to lure away customers.